elixirschool/elixirschool/lessons/en/basics/control_structures.md

 ## with

-The special form `with/1` is useful when you might use a nested `case/2` statement or situations that cannot cleanly be piped together.
+The construct `with/1` is useful when you might use a nested `case/2` statement or situations that cannot cleanly be piped together.
 The `with/1` expression is composed of the keywords, the generators, and finally an expression.

 We'll discuss generators more in the [list comprehensions lesson](/en/lessons/basics/comprehensions), but for now we only need to know they use [pattern matching](/en/lessons/basics/pattern_matching) to compare the right side of the `<-` to the left.

-We'll start with a simple example of `with/1` and then look at something more:
+We'll start with an example of `with/1` and then look at something more:

 ```elixir
 iex> user = %{first: "Sean", last: "Callan"}